 Visitors to the park can see archaeological sites along Yellowhouse Draw, an interpretive center, and a research center operated by the Museum of Texas Tech.
 In addition, the interpretive center has life-size statues of animals from the Ice Age.

 This historic site is easily one of the most incredible things to do in Lubbock, as it’s one of the most accessible and complete archeological sites in Texas.

 Mackenzie Park is the perfect place to let your kids run free, let your golf-loving friends hit the back nine, or replenish your sanity on the hiking trails.
 This 248-acre park has everything, from golf courses to a prairie dog habitat, to equestrian trails.

 While the park is also popular because of the Joyland Amusement Park, that unique attraction is temporarily closed with the hopes of new ownership coming soon (fingers crossed!).
-Hopefully, the roller coasters, thrill rides, and Dare Devil Drop will be back soon!
+Hopefully, the roller coasters, thrill rides, and Dare Devil Drop will return soon!

 Golfers, rejoice!
 Meadowbrook Canyon Creek Golf Club has two 18-hole championship courses to cure your fairway fantasies.
 In addition, the park’s location next to the Brazos River will make it a scenic golf match.

 Kids love visiting Prairie Dog Town, playing on the playscapes, looking at the sculptures, picnicking, and swimming.
 Adults love relaxing near the river with access to hiking and equestrian trails.

 If you’re visiting Lubbock with a large family or group, stay at the gorgeous Manioca Manor, a 3-bedroom, 5-bathroom home that sleeps up to ten guests.
 And in case you can’t watch the football game in person, head to the large media room and watch it in style!

 See Related: Best Family Travel Hacks You Need to Know